-(1) Solely for purposes of demonstrating executive compensation trends, this Proxy Statement contains non-GAAP financial measures, such as non-GAAP earnings per diluted share, which exclude: non-cash goodwill and other asset impairments in the fourth quarters of 2010 and 2008; amortization of intangible assets and other charges related to our acquisitions, as well as fair value adjustments associated with contingent consideration; expenses associated with carporate subsidiary restructurings and the repatriation of cash into the United States; write-offs of deferred financing costs related to the tertinguishment of debt and fees related to debt financing; the additional interest recorded as a result of the adoption in 2009 of an accounting standard related to our convertible debt accounting which increased interest and depreciation expense; gains from the sale of U.K. real estate; the gain on the curtailment of our U.S. defined benefit plan in 2008; a gain recognized upon the settlement of a life insurance policy of a former officer income from tax settlements related to our discontinued operations; charges in connection with a deferred tax revaluation, deferred financing costs related to our annended credit facilities; taxes associated with the disposition of unu Phase I clinical busines; the positive impact of adjustments to contingent consideration payable for earlier acquisitions; third-party costs associated with ure renditation of unu U.S. pension plan; charges recorded in connection with the modification of our option to purchase equity in one of our joint venture; and investment gains or losses associated with our venture capital investments.
+(1) Solely for purposes of demonstrating executive compensation trends, this Proxy Statement contains non-GAAP financial measures, such as non-GAAP earnings per diluted share, which exclude: non-cash goodwill and other asset impairments in the fourth quarters of 2010 and 2008; amortization of intangible assets and other charges related to our acquisitions, as well as fair value adjustments associated with consideration; expenses associated with evaluating acquisitions (including costs related to the termination of acquisitions), charges and operating losses attributable to our businesses we plan to close or divest (or have closed or divested) and other related miscellaneous expenses; severance costs associated with our cost-asving actions; fees and taxes associated with corporate subsidiary restructurings and the repatriation of cash into the United States; write-offs of deforred financing costs related to the termination adjustices is and other related in expenses; severance costs associated with our cost-asving actions; fees and taxes associated with corporate subsidiary restructurings and the repatriation of or able interest and depreciation expense; gains from the sale of U.K. real estate; the gain on the curtailment of our U.S. defined benefit plan in 2008; a gain recognized upon the settlement of alite insurance policy of a former officer income from tax settlements related to our discontinued operations; charges in connection with a deferred tax revaluation; deferred financing costs related to cur acquisitions; third-party costs associated with the rendiciation of una U.S. defined benefit plan in 2008; a gain recognized upon the purchase equity in one of our joint ventures; and investment gains or losses associated with our venture capital investments.
 We exclude these items from the non-GAAP financial measures because they are outside our normal operations.
-There are limitations in using non-GAAP financial impact of our 2.S. pension plan; charges recorded in connection with the modification of supplementary non-GAAP financial measures bed pay other companies.
-In particular, we believe that the inclusion of sup
+There are limitations in using non-GAAP financial measures, as they are not prepared in accordance with generally accepted accounting principles,